 The last time I played World of Warcraft was just over 10 years.
 Just as the Burning Crusade expansion was coming to an end.
 In that time, there have been changes to just about every aspect of the game.
 Combat, questing, progression, you name it.
 Plus with seven expansions and the newest addition Shadowlands rolling out today, it’s just got bigger.

 That being said, I was more eager to jump back in than I’ve been to play most AAA releases this year.
 I missed playing a good MMO and sinking in hours of playtime with friends.
-Whether that’s doing huge dungeons and raids or just messing around.
+Whether that’s doing huge dungeons or just messing around.
 So, what do I think?

 Brave New World (of Warcraft)

 When I first logged in, it’s safe to say I found the world unrecognisable.
 The world has been destroyed and rebuilt by the cataclysm, key characters have died or returned and new lands and races have joined the fray.
 It was a lot to take in.
 I had no idea how characters had changed or the events that had changed the world.
 Not to mention the countless new continents and hours upon hours of content that was now at my fingertips.
 Whether it’s Pandaria, Northrend, Draenor or anywhere else, I had a lot to explore.

 With the amount of lore and story now woven into the world, players with a thing for narrative will have a field day.
 Hell, even someone like me who hates stories in games has always had a soft spot for these intricate stories.
 Naturally, I haven’t experienced them all just yet, that’s a whole other endeavour that’s going to take a LONG time.